Mass function and bias of dark matter halos for non-Gaussian initial conditions: Bias of dark matter halos

 Thus, we compare in Fig.~\ref{figxi} the halo and matter two-point correlations.
 We focus on large scales to see how the baryon acoustic oscillation is modified when one uses massive halos as a tracer of the initial matter power spectrum.
-In agreement with previous works (Desjacques 2008) we can see that the oscillation is strongly amplified for massive halos that have a large bias.
+In agreement with previous works (Desjacques 2008), we can see that the oscillation is strongly amplified for massive halos that have a strong bias.
 This amplification still holds for significant primordial non-Gaussianity ($\fNL=\pm 100$), although it appears to be slightly lower for positive $\fNL$.
-Moreover, the peak of the oscillation shows no significant shift, so that a measure of its position appears to be a robust ruler to constrain cosmology, independently of the halo bias and of the primordial non-Gaussianity.
-By contrast, we can note that the distance at which the two-point correlation changes sign is not significantly modified as one goes from the matter to the halo correlation in the Gaussian case, but it is rather sensitive to the primordial non-Gaussianity.
-In particular, a positive $\fNL$ shifts this point to a larger distance.
-However, theoretical and observational error bars may be too large to use this effect to constrain $\fNL$ in a competitive manner as compared with other probes.
+Moreover, the peak of the oscillation shows no significant shift, so that a measure of its position appears to be a robust ruler for constraining cosmology, independently of the halo bias and of the primordial non-Gaussianity.
+In contrast, the distance at which the two-point correlation changes sign is not significantly modified as one goes from the matter to the halo correlation in the Gaussian case, but it is fairly sensitive to the primordial non-Gaussianity.
+In particular, a positive $\fNL$ shifts this point to a greater distance.
+However, theoretical and observational error bars may be too large to use this effect to constrain $\fNL$ in a competitive manner compared to other probes.